Backpackstudio/wpPlugAndPlay/README.md

 Thats it!
 You are ready to fly!

-Additionally you can hook immediately additional functionality by specifying related method.
+Additionally you can immediately hook additional functionality by specifying related method.

 ```php
     mySimplePlugin::Plug('\myNamespace\myExtension::Hook');
 ```

-On some cases your plugin might require minimum PHP version to run properly.
+On some cases your plugin require minimum PHP version to run properly.
 To avoid fatal collapse of Wordpress, you can specify minimum version of PHP and wpPlugAndPlay will not load your plugin if system requirements are not met.

 ```php
     mySimplePlugin::Plug('\myNamespace\myExtension::Hook', '5.6');